Florence Avenue

 Florence Avenue is a major east–west street in central Los Angeles County and South Los Angeles, in Southern California.

 Route

-It is bounded in the east by Mills Avenue at Janine Drive in Whittier, past Whittier Boulevard.
-At Telegraph Road, it changes to Florence.
+It is bounded in the east by Mills Avenue at Telegraph Road in Whittier..
+At Telegraph Road, it changes to Mills Avenue.
 West of La Cienega Boulevard, it swerves into Aviation Boulevard, which is a north–south street, in the City of Inglewood.

 Florence Avenue runs through the cities of Inglewood, Los Angeles, Huntington Park (where it intersects Pacific Boulevard), Bell, Bell Gardens, Downey, Santa Fe Springs, and unincorporated Los Angeles County bordering the City of Whittier.

 Florence Avenue also crosses the San Diego Freeway (Interstate 405), Harbor Freeway (Interstate 110), Long Beach Freeway (Interstate 710), San Gabriel River Freeway (Interstate 605), and Santa Ana Freeway (Interstate 5).

 An unconnected portion of Florence Avenue is located in La Habra and has similar west–east coordinates to the main Florence Avenue.